Monaco Grand Prix: Post-war Grand Prix

 Racing in Europe started again on 9 September 1945 at the Bois de Boulogne Park in the city of Paris, four months and one day after the end of the war in Europe.
 However, the Monaco Grand Prix was not run between 1945 and 1947 due to financial reasons.
-In 1946 a new premier racing category, Grand Prix, was defined by the Fédération Internationale de l'Automobile (FIA), the successor of the AIACR, based on the pre-war voiturette class.
+In 1946, a new premier racing category, Grand Prix, was defined by the Fédération Internationale de l'Automobile (FIA), the successor of the AIACR, based on the pre-war voiturette class.
 A Monaco Grand Prix was run to this formula in 1948, won by the future world champion Nino Farina in a Maserati 4CLT.

+The 1948 race also included a motorbike race.

 Formula One

 Early championship days

 The 1949 event was cancelled due to the death of Prince Louis II; it was included in the new Formula One World Drivers' Championship the following year.
 The race provided future five-time world champion Juan Manuel Fangio with his first win in a World Championship race, as well as third place for the 51-year-old Louis Chiron, his best result in the World Championship era.
 However, there was no race in 1951 due to budgetary concerns and a lack of regulations in the sport.

 1952 was the first of the two years in which the World Drivers' Championship was run to less powerful Formula Two regulations.
 The race was run to sports car rules instead, and it did not form part of the World Championship.

 No races were held in 1953 or 1954 due to the fact that the car regulations were not finalized.

 The Monaco Grand Prix returned in 1955, again as part of the Formula One World Championship, and this would begin a streak of 64 consecutive years in which the race was held.
 In the 1955 race, Maurice Trintignant won in Monte Carlo for the first time and Chiron again scored points and at 56 became the oldest driver to compete in a Formula One Grand Prix.
 It was not until 1957, when Fangio won again, that the Grand Prix saw a double winner.
 Between 1954 and 1961 Fangio's former Mercedes colleague, Stirling Moss, went one better, as did Trintignant, who won the race again in 1958 driving a Cooper.
-The 1961 race saw Moss fend off three works Ferrari 156s in a year-old privateer Rob Walker Racing Team Lotus 18, to take his third Monaco victory.
+The 1961 race saw Moss fend off three works Ferrari 156s in a year-old privateer Rob Walker Racing Team Lotus 18 to take his third Monaco victory.